joelparkerhenderson/demo-tofu-aws/README.md

 * a virtual database using AWS RDS with PostgreSQL

+* a serverless function "hello world" using AWS lambda.

 * a simple storage service using an AWS S3 bucket.

 To also set up: